-The group works to:
+WG Maritime works to:

-ensure that adopted regulations are observed and enforced effectively and uniformly through close international co-operation
+- ensure that adopted regulations are observed and enforced effectively and uniformly through close international co-operation

-identify and promote actions to limit sea-based pollution while ensuring safe navigation.
+- identify and promote actions to limit sea-based pollution while ensuring safe navigation.

 The group works closely together with other international bodies such as the International Maritime Organization (IMO) to ensure that international measures are properly applied and implemented in the Baltic or the Regional Seas Programme (RSP) and the Global Programme of Action for the Protection of the Marine Environment from Land-Based Activities (GPA) under UNEP to address the problem of marine litter both at regional as well as global level.

-Chair of Maritime group
+Chair of WG Maritime